Ingalls Hospice Care

 Families are not able to care for people with life limiting illnesses.

 Family members are encouraged, supported, and trained by hospice professionals to care for their loved ones.
-Hospice staff is on call to the patient and their families 24 hours a day, 7 days a week, to help family and friends care for their loved ones.
+For extra support, Ingalls Hospice staff is on call to the patient and their families 24 hours a day, 7 days a week.

 Hospice is just for the elderly.